kubernetes-sigs/cluster-api/docs/proposals/20230407-flexible-managed-k8s-endpoints.md

 #### Provider controller changes

-- All the `<Infra>Cluster` controller who are responsible to create a control plane endpoint
+- All the `<Infra>Cluster` controllers who are responsible for creating a control plane endpoint
   - As soon as the `spec.controlPlaneEndpoint` field in the `<Infra>Cluster` object will removed, the `<Infra>Cluster` controller must instead create a `ClusterEndpoint` CR to communicate the control plane endpoint to the Cluster API core controllers
     - NOTE: technically it is possible to start creating the `ClusterEndpoint` CR *before* the removal of the `spec.controlPlaneEndpoint` field, because the new CR will take precedence on the value read from the field, but this is up to the infra provider maintainers.
   - The `ClusterEndpoint` CR must have an owner reference to the `<Infra>Cluster` object from which it is originated.

-- All the `ControlPlane Provider` controller who are responsible to create a control plane endpoint
+- All the `ControlPlane Provider` controllers who are responsible for creating a control plane endpoint
-  - Must stop to wait for the `spec.ControlPlaneEndpoint` field on the `Cluster` object to be set before starting to provision the control plane.
+  - Must no longer wait for the `spec.ControlPlaneEndpoint` field on the `Cluster` object to be set before starting to provision the control plane.
   - As soon as the Managed Kubernetes Service-provided control plane endpoint is available, the controller must create a `ClusterEndpoint` CR to communicate this to the control plane endpoint to the Cluster API core controllers
   - The `ClusterEndpoint` CR must have an owner reference to the `ControlPlane` object from which is originated.